adrian-evo/robotframework-sikulixlibrary/README.md

 # Installation instructions (Windows)

-1. Python 3.7 or newer, as supported by JPype or Py4J
+1. Python 3.8 or newer, as supported by JPype or Py4J
-2. JPype 1.4.0 or newer and JPype project dependencies as explained on project page: https://github.com/jpype-project/jpype
+2. JPype 1.4.1 or newer and JPype project dependencies as explained on project page: https://github.com/jpype-project/jpype
 	- Install Java 8 or newer
 	- While not mentioned on JPype page, on a new Windows 10 machine also Visual C++ Redistributable 2015 and newer are needed (e.g. vc_redist.x64.exe)
-3. or Py4J 0.10.9.5 or newer
+3. or Py4J 0.10.9.7 or newer
 4. SikuliX as a standalone jar from project page: https://raiman.github.io/SikuliX1/downloads.html
 	- Put jar file in any local directory (e.g. C:\sikulix\sikulix.jar)
+	- Install Tesseract 4 for using OCR functionality
 	- Py4J server is enabled from SikuliX 2.0.5 onward and currently advertised as experimental.
 However, this library is working as expected with Py4J.
 	- Recommended to use environment variable SIKULI_HOME that point to sikulix local directory
 5. `pip install robotframework-sikulixlibrary`